kpfleming/arduino-timer/README.md

 Simple *non-blocking* timer library for calling functions **in / at / every** specified units of time.
 Supports millis, micros, time rollover, and compile-time configurable number of timers.

 This library was inspired by [Michael Contreras' arduino-timer library](https://github.com/contrem/arduino-timer), but has been rewritten to make use of 'modern C++' types and functionality.
 As a result this library requires that the Arduino IDE toolchain be manually configured for "gnu++17" mode.
+As of the 1.8.13 version of the Arduino IDE this has only been tested with the SAMD-based boards; the toolchain for the MegaAVR-based boards does not provide the C++ standard library so this timer library cannot be used there.

 ### Use It